- Project name: dock.io

 - The key team members are working on both Dock.io and Remote.com.
 Although the two ventures have synergies, it is unclear how the team members will allocate their time.

-Overall, we like both the flipping and long-term potential this ICO.
-Our thoughts on buying the tokens for flipping and investing for the long term are as follows:
+Overall, we like both the short- and long-term potential this ICO.
+Our thoughts of the tokens for short term and long term are as follows:

 Good.
 We believe the idea, team, development progress, token metrics with whale protection mechanism, and market awareness are all above average.